calendar42/C42-simple-cache/README.md

 #### Invalidating the cached object

 The purpose of the **C42-simple-cache** is to provide of a really performed way to cache complex objects.
-Sending any of the cacheInvalidators as a param to the invalidate method will invalidate the cache.
+Sending any of the cacheInvalidators as a parameter to the invalidate method will invalidate the cache.

 ``` javascript
 C42.SimpleCache.invalidate("Event_123");